cabinjs/cabin/README.md

 # Changelog

+**0.1.0** - `grunt server` is now the default task.
+The Gruntfile template now copys images, vanilla css, and scripts and no longer copies .ico and .htaccess files.

 **0.0.2** - Use git clone instead of downloading theme zips from GitHub repos.

 **0.0.1** - Only copy specified file extensions from themes.